jsuto/sales-tax/README.md

 * Python3 interpreter is installed to /usr/bin/python3

-* pre-commit is installed, see https://pre-commit.com/ for more
+* pre-commit is installed with the necessary plugins, see https://pre-commit.com/ for more

 * Rounding the tax value always goes higher, so 10.01 is rounded to 10.05 and not to 10.00.